Health Partners Health Insurance

 - Dental and optical centres.
 Health Partners operates its own network of dental and optical centres, providing exclusive benefits and discounts to health fund members.

 - Pharmacy network.
-Health Partners has a statewide network of 50 South Australian pharmacies, where health fund members can access unique benefits and discounts for no extra cost.
+Health Partners has a statewide network of over 50 South Australian pharmacies, where health fund members can access unique medicine benefits and discounts for no extra cost.

 - Health Risk Assessment.
 Available to members who hold package cover or Gold or Silver Extras, this online tool allows you to evaluate your current health status and work out how you can improve your health.

-- Home Health Partner.
+- Hospital Support Program.
 Available to all Health Partners members with package cover or standalone hospital cover, this program makes it easier to transfer from hospital to home.

 - Newborn Support Program.
 This program gives members access to their very own midwife to provide advice on the health of you and your baby.

 - Special member offers.
-Health Partners members can also take advantage of discounts at a range of partner businesses, including savings on everything from pharmacy products and sunglasses to sporting goods and camping supplies.
+Health Partners members can also take advantage of discounts at a range of partner businesses, including savings on everything from pharmacy products and sunglasses to sporting goods and gym memberships.

 Does Health Partners offer a loyalty benefit?